goooseman/devsparks-blog/NOTES.md

 On the home page footer should be rendered before main content, not after.

-### About page

-A page with following text content:
-About Ipsum

 ### Hack page

 A specific hack page contains: